 This concludes the observation that the main “split brain” world can be conducted by a rollback adversary.
 The remainder of the proof follows exactly as in our blog post about the DLS88 lower bound showing that agreement is impossible in partial synchrony.

 As in this post, the lower bound also holds for Reliable Broadcast, in fact, it even holds for Provable Broadcast.
-In the state machine replication setting, this implies that the lower bound holds if the client can be malicious and may have (at least) two different values to output.
+In the state machine replication setting, this implies that the lower bound holds if the client can be malicious and may have (at least) two different values to output, or if there are two different clients and clients can have omission failures.
 In particular, it holds for write once objects in this setting.

-ROTE: Rollback Protection for Trusted Execution reuqires $3f+1$ to be safe and live
+ROTE: Rollback Protection for Trusted Execution requires $3f+1$ to be safe and live

 Matetic et al 2017 suggest a system called ROTE that provides rollback protection.
 ROTE uses $n=f+2u+1$ severs to overcome $f$ malicious servers and to provide liveness when there are $u$ unresponsive servers.
 With $f$ malicious servers that can also be unresponsive, Rote would need $u=f$ and hence $n=3f+1$ servers to obtain safety and liveness (not circumventing the lower bound).
 Setting $u$ < $f$ would imply that ROTE is not live if $f$ servers are unresponsive and hence any protocol relying on it would not obtain liveness so would not solve agreement (again not circumventing the lower bound).